-The digital soft-start for both PWM regulators is accomplished by clamping the error amplifier reference input to a level proportional to the internal digital soft-start voltage.
-As the softstart voltage slews up, the PWM comparator generates PHASE pulses of increasing width that charge the output capacitor(s).
+The digital soft-start for the PWM regulator is accomplished by clamping the error amplifier reference input to a level proportional to the internal digital soft-start voltage.
+As the soft-start voltage slews up, the PWM comparator generates PHASE pulses of increasing width that charge the output capacitor(s).
 This method provides a rapid and controlled output voltage rise.

-The linear regulators, with the exception of the internal $V{TT\DDR}$ LDO, are soft-started in a similar manner.
+The linear regulators, with the exception of the internal VTT\DDR LDO, are soft-started in a similar manner.
 The error amplifier reference is clamped to the internal digital soft-start voltage.
 As the soft-start voltage ramps up, the respective DRIVE pin voltages increase, thus enhancing the N-MOSFETs and charging the output capacitors in a controlled manner.

-At time $t_3$ , the $V{DDQ\DDR}$ rail is in regulation and the $V{GMCH}$ rail is soft-started.
-At time $t_4$ , the $V{GMCH}$ rail is in regulation and the $V{TT\GMCH/CPU}$ and the DAC linear regulators are soft-started.
-At time $t_5$ , the $V{TT\GMCH/CPU}$ rail and DAC rails are in regulation and the $V{TT\DDR}$ internal regulator is soft-started.
+At time $t_3$ , the $V{DDQ\DDR}$ and upper $V{GMCH}$ LDO output rails are in regulation and the lower $V{GMCH}$ LDO is soft-started.
+At time $t_4$ , the $V{GMCH}$ rail is in regulation and the $V{TT\GMCH/CPU}$ linear regulator is soft-started.
+At time $t_5$ , the $V{TT\GMCH/CPU}$ rail is in regulation and the $V{TT\DDR}$ internal regulator is soft-started.

 The VTT\DDR LDO soft-starts in a manner unlike the other regulators.
-When the VTT\DDR regulator is disabled, the reference is internally shorted to the VTT\DDR output.
+When the VTT DDR regulator is disabled, the reference is internally shorted to the VTT DDR output.
 This allows the termination voltage to float during the S3 sleep state.
-When the ISL6537A enables the VTT\DDR regulator or enters S0 state from a sleep state, this short is released and the internal divide down resistors which set the VTT\DDR voltage to 50% of VDDQ\DDR will provide a controlled voltage rise on the capacitor that is tied to the VREF\IN pin.
-The voltage on this capacitor is the reference for the VTT\DDR regulator and the output will track it as it settles to 50% of the VDDQ voltage.
-The combination of the internal resistors and the VREF\IN capacitor will determine the rise time of the VTT\DDR regulator (see the Functional Pin Description section for proper sizing of the VREF\IN capacitor).
+When the ISL6537 enables the VTT DDR regulator or enters S0 state from a sleep state, this short is released and the internal divide down resistors which set the $V{TT\ DDR}$ voltage to 50% of VDDQ DDR will provide a controlled voltage rise on the capacitor that is tied to the VREF\IN pin.
+The voltage on this capacitor is the reference for the VTT DDR regulator and the output will track it as it settles to 50% of the VDDQ voltage.
+The combination of the internal resistors and the VREF\IN capacitor will determine the rise time of the VTT DDR regulator (see the Functional Pin Description section for proper sizing of the VREF\IN capacitor).